jeremyf/hydramata-works/documents/interface-between-work-and-permissions.md

     Given an Agent with role <role>
     And a Work of work type <work_type>
     When the Agent requests the Work
-    Then the Permission subsystem asserts that the Agent is <access_state> access to the Work.
+    Then the Permissions subsystem asserts that the Agent is <access_state> access to the Work.

     Examples:
       | role      | work_type | access_state |